israiqbal/BiasAI/README.md

 ## 🔭 Overview

-**BIAS AI** is an open-source, enterprise-grade AI fairness analysis platform that empowers data scientists, ML engineers, and compliance teams to detect and mitigate bias in machine learning models — without requiring deep ML expertise.
+**BIAS AI DETECTOR** is an open-source, enterprise-grade AI fairness analysis platform that empowers data scientists, ML engineers, and compliance teams to detect and mitigate bias in machine learning models — without requiring deep ML expertise.

 Upload any CSV dataset, select a target variable and a sensitive attribute (e.g., gender, race, age), and the platform will: